ExCHP8/dart_fusion/README.md

 # D Extensions
 An extension collection of mostly used function in flutter project.
+## <a name="d-extensions-on-number"></a> OnNumber
+Extension on numeric types (int, double) to add utility methods for limiting values within a specified range.
+Generation** : Easily generate asset classes from asset directories, making it simple to access assets in your Dart project.
+To scan asset files and generate them into one dart class, run this command

 The AppStateWidget library offers a solution to simplify the boilerplate code commonly associated with using StatefulWidget.
 By providing a clean and efficient approach, it enhances the developer experience.
 Designed with convenience and simplicity in mind, AppStateWidget streamlines the development process, allowing you to focus on building intuitive user interfaces without getting bogged down by repetitive code.